caracal-pipeline/caracal-docs/sphinx/_build/html/_sources/manual/reduction/flag/index.rst.txt

 The :ref:`flag` worker can run on the input .MS files given in :ref:`getdata: dataid <getdata_dataid>` or on .MS files created by
-Caracal at various stages of the pipeline (e.g., by the :ref:`transform` worker).
+CARACal at various stages of the pipeline (e.g., by the :ref:`transform` worker).
 The name of the .MS files to be flagged (if other than the input files) is based on the name of the input .MS files and a label set by the :ref:`flag: label_in <flag_label_in>` parameter in this worker.
 As an example, if the .MS files were created by the :ref:`transform` worker